basaks/geo-sampling/README.md

 <a href="http://www.sciencedirect.com/science/article/pii/S009830040500292X"> conditioned Latin Hypercube Sampling (cLHS) </a>
 <ul>
-<li> To extract a handful of points at the target locations, or </li>
+<li> To extract a handful of points at the target locations, </li>
-<li> To first extract points around given a buffer size and then extract a handful of points,
+<li> To first extract points around given a buffer size and then extract a handful of points, </li>
+<li> The above scenarios with an existing model to weight the inputs. </li>
 </ul>
 Un/comment relevant lines in the file Run_Scripts.R according to what functionality you want and then run
 <br> <br>